Halter Retires After Thirty-Six Years with Saint Francis

 After working at Saint Francis Healthcare System for the last thirty-six years, Doug Halter retired on April 7, 2021.
 Halter served as the Manager of Clinical Engineering.

 Halter began his career at Saint Francis in 1984 as a communications technician, and was responsible for installing the Rauland Responder III Nurse Call Systems.
 Halter served in this role until 1987 when he transitioned to the position of a Bio-Medical Tech, where he maintained communication systems such as overhead paging, encoders and pagers, intercoms and TV distribution.
-Halter also served in an Assistant Manager position prior to his current role of Manager of Bio-Medical Services.
+Halter also served in an Assistant Manager position prior to his current role of Manager of Clinical Engineering.

 Discussing his time at Saint Francis and what he enjoyed the most from day-to-day, Halter said, “The greatest takeaway is the people.
 I have had the privilege to get to know and work with a great many people over the years.
 I love to listen to the needs of my colleagues and work toward solutions.
 I have always learned from those I work with, and I hope that they can say the same about me.”